 - Prepare the Skewers: Thread the chicken pieces onto skewers.
 I placed about 4 pieaces on each skewer, but you can place as many as you can fit onto your skewers.

-Malai Boti is a very versatile dish and can be used for many things such as:
+Chicken Malai Tikka is a very versatile dish and can be used for many things such as: